Why Are Homes in Bozeman so Expensive? - Bozeman Real Estate Group

 Tech Jobs

 While Bozeman used to be a quiet cowboy town, it has now turned into a rural tech hub.
-In the late 1990s RightNow technology, now known as Oracle (aka the acquisitors of TikTok) was founded in Bozeman, setting the stage for Bozeman’s future as a tech-town.
+In the late 1990s RightNow technology, now known as Oracle was founded in Bozeman, setting the stage for Bozeman’s future as a tech-town.
 Since then, powerful tech companies and start-ups have chosen Bozeman as a base camp for their operations.
 This shift has been great for Bozeman in many ways, diversifying our economy and providing jobs to local workers.
 But these tech jobs pay higher wages than many of the other industries in the area.
 According to a study done by the Montana High Tech Business Alliance, jobs in Montana’s high-tech sector paid salaries that were more than double the median earning of a Montana worker.
 Higher salaries = higher-priced homes.

-Quality of life
+Quality of Life

 Bozeman offers the quality of life that many can only dream of.
 In Bozeman, you will find an incredible community, endless opportunities for outdoor recreation, low crime rates, fantastic schools, beautiful parks, trails, and neighborhoods.
 While you can’t put a price tag on a community or crisp mountain air, it's safe to say that the quality of life in Bozeman has made it a very desirable area to live.